RafaelCartenet/MFCC_STMVN/README.md

 ![](images/recurrence.jpeg)

-There are several cases, several sub domains, one of them being really simple:
+There are several cases, several sub domains, one of them, first one below, being really simple,

+---

 For **L >= N**, L being the sliding window length and N the total number of frames, the neighbor frames for each frame are the same and thus μst and σst are equals along all the frames.
 In that case we just need to compute μst and σst once, as indeed: